Alex Call Player Props: Nationals vs. Reds

-Alex Call -- with a slugging percentage of .192 in his past 10 games (including zero home runs) -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Andrew Abbott on the mound, on August 5 at 4:10 PM ET.
+Alex Call -- with a slugging percentage of .222 in his past 10 games (including no homers) -- will be in action for the Washington Nationals versus the Cincinnati Reds, with Lyon Richardson on the mound, on August 6 at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Reds.
+In his previous game he had a one-hit showing (1-for-3) against the Reds.

 Alex Call Game Info & Props vs. the Reds